HypothesisWorks/hypothesis/docs/development.rst

 We maintain backwards-compatibility wherever possible, and use deprecation warnings to mark features that have been superseded by a newer alternative.
-If you want to detect this, the :py:meth:`strict setting <hypothesis.settings.strict>` upgrades all Hypothesis warnings to errors.
+If you want to detect this, you can
+:mod:`upgrade warnings to errors in the usual ways <python:warnings>`.

 We use continuous deployment to ensure that you can always use our newest and shiniest features - every change to the source tree is automatically built and